3 Ingredient Roasted Asparagus and Brussels Sprouts

 This side dish pairs perfectly with practically anything.
 Try grilled or roasted chicken (you could make it a sheet pan meal!), or this 5 Ingredient Cheeseburger Casserole would be fantastic!
 Also, for a really delicious Sunday dinner, serve this side dish with my 3 Ingredient Bacon Wrapped Tenderloin or my 6 Ingredient Dutch Oven Mississippi Roast.
 Lastly, serving it with some delicious salmon or halibut would be scrumptious.

-If you wanted to serve an all-vegetarian meal, try siding this veggie dish with things like quinoa-stuffed peppers, roasted eggplant, or a hearty lentil stew.
+If you want to serve an all-vegetarian meal, try siding this veggie dish with things like my 3 ingredient tomato boursin galette, some quinoa-stuffed peppers, roasted eggplant, or a hearty lentil stew.

 Storage Freezing and Reheating